 Our clean energy engine includes:

 - An established center for clean technology headquarters, R&D, and manufacturing operations.
-Austin has over 200 existing clean technology companies that employ 20,000 people.
+Austin has over 200 existing clean technology companies that employ an estimated 30,000 people.

 - University of Texas at Austin: The world’s preeminent energy research institution with concentrations in oil, gas, advanced materials, advanced computing, and cleantech.